 Portal Walkthrough: Control 1.26 - Agent File Upload and File Analysis Restrictions

-Last Updated: April 2026 Portals: Copilot Studio, Power Platform Admin Center (PPAC), Microsoft Purview, Microsoft Defender XDR (Zone 3) Estimated Time: 20–40 minutes per agent (Zone 3 includes DLP and content-scanning verification)
+Last Updated: May 2026 Portals: Microsoft Copilot Studio, Power Platform Admin Center (PPAC), Microsoft Purview, Microsoft Defender XDR (Zone 3) Estimated Time: 20–40 minutes per agent (Zone 3 includes DLP and content-scanning verification)

 Prerequisites